 A new specification number can only be requested officially when the corresponding WID has been approved at TSG level.
 However, it is possible for the SA5 chair to send an unofficial request offline to MCC in advance of the TSG (SA) approval to start preparing for the TS allocation.

-The SA5 chair shall request the allocation of new specification number(s) from MCC following the recommendation from the leadership, based on the SA5-agreed allocation of specification number ranges in clause 20 (below) of these SA5 working procedures.
+The SA5 chair shall request the allocation of new specification number(s) from MCC following the recommendation from the leadership, based on the SA5-agreed allocation of specification number ranges in clause 20 (below) of these SA5 working methods.

 19 Interactions with EditHelp